Justin-Sawyer/recipes-and-deliveries/README.md

 5. Click "Import"

-6. Since access is only required for this bucket, change the JSON `"Resource": ` key from an asterick to the below by copying the Bucket ARN (see Bucket Permissions, above) and pasting it into the JSON
+6. Since access is only required for this bucket, change the JSON `"Resource": ` key from an asterisk to the below by copying the Bucket ARN (see Bucket Permissions, above) and pasting it into the JSON

 	```
 	"Resource": [